 May is my favorite month.
 Not only it is the month I was born, but it is also a symbol of rebirth and new beginnings.
 In May 2012 I left my home country and went to work onboard cruise lines.
 That May my life took a different direction and it marked the beginning of a new chapter in my life.
 The one I couldn’t imagine.
 In May my uncle died exactly on my birthday which was a reminder not to take life for granted and to live life before death comes for us.
 In May last year I visited my third home, Chile for the first time, in May I started dating my husband.
-And in May I got a chance to visit some new place, and between them Hong Kong.
-There fore, May is one of my favorite months.
+And in May I got a chance to visit some new places, and between them Hong Kong.
+Therefore, May is one of my favorite months.

 Although it was a long flight and we were tired, we didn’t want to waste the day so after a quick shower, we went outside to catch the shuttle bus that was supposed to take us to Ngong Ping cable car and further to bronze Tian Tan Buddha.

 The Tian Tan Buddha is located on Lantau Island and it was built in 1993.
-It is 34 meters long and weighing 250 tones.
+It is 34 meters long and weighing 250 tonnes.
 The design of the statue was based on the 32 laksanas, which represent, “physical marks” of the Buddha described in the sutras.
 The right hand is in the mudra of “imparting fearlessness”, indicating the compassion of the Buddha to save all sentient beings from their sufferings.
 The left-hand rests on the lap, with the palm turning up and fingers pointing slightly downward.
 This is called the mudra of “fulfilling wishes“, implying the vow to grant blessing and happiness to all.
 To reach Buddha you need to climb 268 steps.
 You can read more about building Buddha on the following link.

 Around Buddha, you will find six smaller bronze statues known as “The Offering of the Six Devas”.
 These statues are offering flowers, incense, lamp, ointment, fruit, and music to the Buddha.
 These symbolize the Six Perfections of generosity, morality, patience, zeal, meditation, and wisdom, all of which are necessary for enlightenment.